Bachar02/flutter-fracture-detector-app-ppp/README.md

-# INSAT Fracture Detection App
+# PPP Fracture Detection App

 A Flutter mobile app that uses a Deep Learning model to detect bone fractures in X-ray images in real-time.
+This project demonstrates the practical integration of AI capabilities into a production-ready mobile interface.

 ---